Hyperemesis gravidarum: Nutritional support

 Women not responding to IV rehydration and medication may require nutritional support.
 Patients might receive parenteral nutrition (intravenous feeding via a PICC line) or enteral nutrition (via a nasogastric tube or a nasojejunal tube).
-There is only limited evidence from trials to support the use of vitamin B6 to improve outcome.
+There is only limited evidence from trials to support the use of vitamin B6 to improve outcomes.
 An oversupply of nutrition (hyperalimentation) may be necessary in certain cases to help maintain volume requirements and allow weight gain.
 A physician might also prescribe Vitamin B1 (to prevent Wernicke's encephalopathy) and folic acid.

 Alternative medicine

-Acupuncture (both with P6 and traditional method) has been found to be ineffective.
+Acupuncture (both with P6 and traditional method) is ineffective.
 The use of ginger products may be helpful, but evidence of effectiveness is limited and inconsistent, though three recent studies support ginger over placebo.